 The next morning, we continued our road trip toward Merzouga.
 The Berber country’s scenery was breathtaking, and although many of us complained about the long car rides, we all agreed it allowed us to see the real Morocco, with its real people and culture.
 This was an amazing part of our trip.
 Our drivers were very knowledgeable and made sure we stopped to breathtaking sites along the way, or halt for good quality meal stops.
 And then, we arrived in the Sahara desert.
 Magic.
 Pure magic.
 No sound, no crowd.
 Just us, the camels, our hosts – the touaregs – and the dunes.

-My friend Kiana, from Tulipina, in the Sahara dunes.
+My friend Kiana in the Sahara dunes.
 Below, her daughter Arasteh, walking bare foot on the gold sand.

 Our Desert overnight camp site.